 The one-cent circulation coin, more commonly known as the penny, has an unquestionable legacy as both a pillar of Canadian commerce and a cornerstone of our cultural history.
 The last million coins produced for distribution at the Mint’s Winnipeg facility in the spring of 2012 were set aside to create 20,000 of rolls of 50 coins each, packaged in a commemorative wrap and sealed with a holographic label.
 This unique collectible is a final farewell and thank you to a coin which has been part of the Mint’s history since it first opened for business in Ottawa, in 1908.

 Our world-famous Maple Leaf brand of bullion coins has also captured the imagination of customers around the world and two of those products are celebrating their 25th anniversary in 2013.
-The 99.99% pure Silver Maple Leaf (SML) bullion coin is honoured with two finely crafted fine silver collector coins, each featuring their own adaptation of the iconic maple leaf design: an imposing 5 oz. coin with a reverse proof finish and a 1 oz. coin featuring a maple leaf with a shadow silhouette selectively plated in gold.
+The 99.99% pure Silver Maple Leaf (SML) bullion coin is honored with two finely crafted fine silver collector coins, each featuring their own adaptation of the iconic maple leaf design: an imposing 5 oz. coin with a reverse proof finish and a 1 oz. coin featuring a maple leaf with a shadow silhouette selectively plated in gold.
 A similar gold-plated motif appears on a 1 oz.
 99.95% pure platinum coin celebrating the Platinum Maple Leaf (PML).
 All three coins feature the Arnold Machin effigy of Her Majesty Queen Elizabeth II, which appeared on the obverse of the first SML and PML bullion coins in 1988.

 The second coin in a series which made headlines around the world is our celebrated glow-in-the-dark dinosaur coin.
 Featuring a giant of the Late Cretaceous skies, the painted illustration of Quetzalcoatlus, reveals the glow-in-the-dark skeletal structure of this prehistoric animal.
 This coin is limited to 30,000 examples world-wide.